GII/emdb/docs/source/how_to_do/work_with_goals.md

                     neighbors: [{"name": "object_in_box_drive", "node_type": "Drive"}]
 ```

 This setup allows for full control on the behavior of the different nodes, as each class can be customized as required.
 Beyond this, the architecture now allows the goals to be automatically discovered and learned.
 This applies to all drives that do not have a goal linked beforehand.
 The architecture will create a goal of the class specified in the *connectors* parameter when a reward is detected in a drive.
+The purpose type is used for identification and the terminal flag indicates if a world reset is required after satisfying the purpose.
 The following example shows how to set up this configuration:

 ```yaml
 LTM: